Stream using a CMAF live stream repeater in Wowza Streaming Engine

 Test playback from a CMAF live stream repeater

-When the camera or encoder is connected to the liveorigin application on the origin server and the live stream is active, preview CMAF playback using a supported test player.
+When the camera or encoder is connected to the liveorigin application on the origin server and the live stream is active, you can preview CMAF playback using a supported test player.

 Test CMAF HLS stream playback